 The new Camaro was planned for the 1970 model year, which would ordinarily have put it on sale in the fall of 1969.
 As it happened, the new car didn’t appear until February 26, 1970, around five months late.
-There is a popular assumption that the delay was caused by labor issues — GM was at war with the United Auto Workers union (UAW) between 1969 and 1972 and there were several lengthy strikes during this period.
-The real reason was a serious problem with the dies used to make the new car’s complex rear quarter panels.
-The panels were splitting or wrinkling in early tests, forcing Fisher Body Die Engineering (the one-time independent coachbuilder that manufactured most of GM’s auto bodies) first to modify, then to completely redesign the dies.
+There is a popular assumption that the delay was caused by labor issues — GM clashed repeatedly with the United Auto Workers union (UAW) between 1969 and 1972 and there were several lengthy strikes during this period.
+However, the Camaro Research Group says the real reason for the delay was a serious problem with the new car’s complex rear quarter panel dies, which forced Fisher Body first to modify and then to completely redesign the affected tooling.
 That in turn forced GM to keep the 1969 Camaro in production for an extra four months.
-Chevrolet had to scramble to draft expensive and complicated short-term agreements with suppliers, who already stopped producing parts for the outgoing car.
-All told, the delays cost GM millions of dollars, beyond the already high costs of introducing a new model.

 When the second-generation Chevrolet Camaro finally did appear, it made a tremendous splash.
 It was one of the most radical-looking new designs the industry had seen since the excesses of 1959.

 Unlike the Mustang, whose successive revamps from 1964 to 1973 represented a steady evolution of the original concept, the new Camaro was an almost complete stylistic break with its predecessor.
-The first Camaro, as we have previously seen, evolved from the “Super Nova” concept car of the early sixties.
-It essentially married the stylistic philosophy of the second-generation Chevrolet Corvair (1965-1969) with the short-deck, long-hood proportions popularized by the Mustang; park a 1967 Chevrolet Camaro next to a post-1965 Corvair and the family resemblance of their basic body shapes is readily apparent.
-The new Camaro looked more like something from Italy than Detroit.
-It featured a curvaceous nose and gaping grille that recalled early-sixties Ferrari or Maserati GT cars, particularly on Rally Sport models, which had no bumper ahead of their grille openings.
+The first Camaro, as we have previously seen, evolved from the “Super Nova” concept car of the early sixties and essentially married the stylistic philosophy of the second-generation Chevrolet Corvair (1965-1969) with the short-deck, long-hood proportions popularized by the Mustang; park a 1967 Chevrolet Camaro next to a post-1965 Corvair and the family resemblance of their basic body shapes is readily apparent.
+In contrast, the new Camaro looked more like something from Italy than a Detroit product, with a curvaceous nose and gaping grille that recalled early-sixties Ferrari or Maserati GT cars — particularly on Camaro Rally Sport models, which had no bumper ahead of their grille openings.

 Under the skin, the new F-body was much more familiar.
-It was about two inches (51 mm) longer and slightly wider and lower than the 1969 Camaro, but it was structurally very similar.
-It shared the first-generation car’s semi-monocoque construction, with a separate front subframe carrying the engine and front suspension.
-Suspension design was substantially the same as before, as were most of the powertrain choices.
+It was about 2 inches (51 mm) longer, slightly wider, and somewhat lower than the 1969 Camaro, but was structurally very similar.
+It retained the first-generation car’s semi-monocoque construction, with a separate front subframe carrying the engine and front suspension, and suspension design and powertrain choices were substantially the same as before.
 Front disc brakes were newly standard, but the four-wheel discs that had been available on a very limited basis in 1969 were gone.
-The new Camaro was almost 200 pounds (90 kg) heavier, thanks to the addition of new side-guard door beams, as well as the more complex inner body stampings necessary for its curvy shape.
+The new Camaro was almost 200 pounds (90 kg) heavier than the old, thanks to the addition of new side-guard door beams as well as the more complex inner body stampings necessary to accommodate its curvy shape.

 The high-performance Z/28 option package returned for 1970, but Chevrolet abandoned the earlier Z/28’s high-strung 302 cu. in.
 (4,942 cc) engine in favor of the new 350 cu. in.
-(5,733 cc) LT-1.
-The LT-1, shared with the Corvette, was rated at 360 gross horsepower (268 kW), about as a strong as the underrated 302, but far more tractable.
-It could now be ordered with automatic transmission, whereas first-gen Z/28s required a four-speed manual.
-A big-block V8 remained optional on other Camaros.
-Chevrolet still called the big Turbojet V8 a “396,” but it was now actually 402 cubic inches (6,587 cc), rated at 350 gross horsepower (261 kW).
-Chevy briefly announced that the Camaro would offer the big 454 cu. in.
-(7,443 cc) LS-6 engine offered in the 1970 Chevelle SS, rated at a whopping 450 gross horsepower (336 kW), but it never actually went into production.
+(5,740 cc) LT-1.
+The LT-1, shared with the Corvette, was rated at 360 gross horsepower (268 kW) — about as strong as the underrated 302, but far more tractable.
+An additional advantage was that the Z/28 could now be ordered with automatic transmission, whereas first-gen Z/28s had required a four-speed manual.
+A big-block V-8 remained optional on other Camaros.
+Chevrolet still called the big Turbojet V-8 a “396,” but it was now actually 402 cubic inches (6,587 cc), rated at 350 gross horsepower (261 kW).
+Chevrolet briefly announced that the Camaro would offer the big 454 cu. in.
+(7,443 cc) LS-6 engine offered in the 1970 Chevelle SS, rated at a whopping 450 gross horsepower (336 kW), but the option was dropped before it went into production.

 GETTING THE LEAD OUT

-About nine months after the Camaro’s belated debut, the U.S. Congress unanimously passed the Clean Air Act of 1970.
-The Clean Air Act empower the recently created Environmental Protection Agency (EPA) to set and enforce standards for air pollution.
-The federal government had begun setting limits on automotive emissions for the 1968 model year, two years after the state of California initiated its own, more-stringent standards.
-The Clean Air Act called for a 90% reduction in automotive emissions by 1975.
+About nine months after the Camaro’s belated debut, the U.S. Congress unanimously passed the Clean Air Act of 1970, empowering the recently created Environmental Protection Agency (EPA) to set and enforce standards for air pollution.
+The federal government had begun setting limits on automotive emissions for the 1968 model year, two years after the state of California initiated its own, more-stringent standards, but the Clean Air Act called for a 90% reduction in automotive emissions by 1975.
 It also reopened a very old can of worms: the use of lead in gasoline.